ROCm/rocPRIM/README.md

 # rocPRIM

 > [!NOTE]
-> The published documentation is available at [rocPRIM](https://rocm.docs.amd.com/projects/rocPRIM/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
+> The published rocPRIM documentation is available [here](https://rocm.docs.amd.com/projects/rocPRIM/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
 The documentation source files reside in the `docs` folder of this repository.
 As with all ROCm projects, the documentation is open source.
 For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 rocPRIM is a header-only library that provides HIP parallel primitives.
 You can use this library to develop performant GPU-accelerated code on AMD ROCm platforms.